Free Course: 10 Free Marketing Strategies for School Events (Lesson 6)

 10. Put out content (blogging)

 If you have the resources and the time, blogging and consistently putting out content (press releases, articles, white papers, etc.) could be super beneficial.
 Roughly 91% of marketers use content marketing to reach customers and this tends to be their key strategy.

 How does content marketing work?

-For an example, let’s use a school blog.
+For example, let’s use a school blog.
 (Tip: you can create an accredited program for students interested in journalism or writing to consistently post to your blog).
-You just published a blog on an upcoming dance showcase talking about the performance as well as history on the theater the show is in.
+You just published a blog on an upcoming dance showcase talking about the performance as well as the history of the theater the show is in.
 You included all the information for attending the event.